Nikolay Muravyov-Amursky

-The surname Muravyov has also been transcribed as Muravyev or Murav'ev.

 Early life and career

 Nikolay Muravyov was born in Saint Petersburg and graduated from the Page Corps in 1827.
 He participated in the Siege of Varna in the Russo-Turkish War in 1828–1829, and later in suppression of the November Uprising in Poland in 1831.
-Due to health reasons, he retired from the military in 1833 and returned home to manage his father's estate.
+For health reasons, he retired from the military in 1833 and returned home to manage his father's estate.
 However, he returned to active duty in 1838, as General Golovin's aide-de-camp, to serve in the Caucasus region.
 During one of the campaigns against the mountain people Muravyov was wounded.